Juan Verde

 Juan Verde Suárez (born July 7, 1971) is a Spanish business and social entrepreneur who assisted the Joe Biden 2020 presidential campaign, as well as earlier campaigns of prominent Democrats such as President Barack Obama, Secretary of State Hillary Clinton, President Bill Clinton, Vice President Al Gore, Senator John Kerry, and Senator Ted Kennedy.
+He is currently a member of the President's Export Council, an advisory body to the White House on international trade and U.S. competitiveness in international markets, under President Biden.

 Verde developed and directed a strategy designed to mobilize millions of American citizens residing outside of the United States for the Obama campaign in 2008 and 2012, an effort he revived on behalf of the Biden campaign in 2020.
-He previously served as International Co-Chair for the reelection campaign of President Barack Obama in 2012.
+He previously served as International Co-chair for the reelection campaign of President Barack Obama in 2012.
 He advised both candidates on strategies for capturing the Hispanic vote as well as international trade and sustainability-related issues.

-In addition to his role as a political strategist, Verde is founder and President of the U.S. consultancy firm Alamo Solutions, which advises governments and corporations on market expansion, strategy, and sustainability, and The Advanced Leadership Foundation, a U.S.-based 501(c)3 focused on training next-generation global leaders.
+In addition to his role as a political strategist, Juan Verde is a member of the board of directors and Vice Chairman of Volcan Compañía Minera, a leading mining company in Latin America.
+Verde is founder and President of the U.S. consultancy firm Alamo Solutions, which advises governments and corporations on market expansion, strategy, and sustainability, and The Advanced Leadership Foundation, a U.S.-based 501(c)3 focused on training next-generation global leaders.
 Currently, Verde sits on the Board of Advisors of the American Sustainable Business Council.